LASER-UMASS/SBIR-ReplicationPackage/artifact_documentation/README.md

 <img src="images/figure5-replicated.png"/>

-**This replicates the results presented in the Figure-5 of the paper.**
+**This replicates the results presented in the Figure 5 of the paper.**

 ##  RAFL Artifacts